Due diligence reporting tool

 Can I produce reports directly on the platform that show client information at a bulk level?

-Yes, by using the client details report on the platform, you can download a full list of your clients very quickly and easily.
+Yes, by using the client details report on the platform, you can download a full list of your clients quickly and easily.

 Can I trade online?